Siddhartha96123/Prot-Conf-Het/README.md

+# Conformational Heterogeneity Scanner #

-# PDB Structure Alignment and RMSF Analysis
+## PDB Structure Alignment and RMSF Analysis

 This Python script performs structural alignment of two PDB files and calculates the Root Mean Square Fluctuation (RMSF) between corresponding C-alpha atoms.
 It uses the Biopython library for PDB parsing and superposition, and generates an Excel file and a plot visualizing the RMSF values.